Kingskerswell: Since 1800

 The arrival of the Newton Abbot to Kingswear railway line in the late 1840s had a dramatic effect as it was driven through the centre of the village.
 It caused extensive changes to the original road layout, including severing the ancient route over Daccabridge; as well as the demolition of several properties and disturbance to the natural drainage pattern of the local springs and streams.
 Between 1853 and 1964 the village had its own railway station on this line.
 The Rosehill Viaduct consisting of seven brick arches on limestone piers over the railway was built by Brunel in 1846–8 as was the nearby similar Dobbin Arch.
 They are both now grade II listed structures, and are just two of the 41 listed buildings in the village.
 The coming of the railway also caused the replacement of much of the local straw thatch that had traditionally been used for roofing with Welsh slate that could be transported at little cost.
 It also prompted wealthy businessmen from the neighbouring towns of Torquay and Newton Abbot to build many large villas here, making it an early example of a commuter town.

 The Aller Vale Pottery was set up on the north side of the village in 1865, originally producing earthenware goods.
 It started producing art pottery in 1881 and continued (in name at least) until 1962.
 In 1886 the pottery was visited by Princess Louise, daughter of Queen Victoria, after she had bought some of its wares.
 This was the start of a long period of patronage and led to the pottery being renamed as the Royal Aller Vale Pottery.
 Other members of the Royal family also became customers, including Princess Alexandra.
 At the end of the 19th century Aller Vale Art Pottery was stocked by Liberty & Co in London.

 In the 19th century the village was well known for the production of cider and much of the land to the east of the main road now occupied by housing estates was once covered by apple orchards.
 In a commercial directory of 1870 Richard Codner is shown as a cider merchant.

 From the 1930s to the 1960s there was greyhound racing at a track opposite the Hare and Hounds pub.

 Today

 In the 2001 census the population of Kingskerswell was 4799.
 The village has a health centre, a variety of small shops including a chemist, a village garage, hairdressers and a co-op; and a library which survived a threat of closure in 2006.
-The village post office closed in July 2019, but successful efforts to reinstate it resulted in a service resuming in September 2022 from the original post office premises on Fore Street.
+The village post office closed for the first time in July 2019, but successful efforts to reinstate it resulted in a service resuming in September 2022 from the original post office premises on Fore Street.
+This service was short-lived however, closing again by August 2024 due to a lack of income.